EvilCrimeLeague/Evil-Crime-League-of-Animals/README.md

 Will you be an Artful Dog-dger or will you be caught Red Panded?

 Sources:
-All assets were created by our group.
+Except Open Sans which is a font asset downloaded from Google Font (https://fonts.google.com/specimen/Open+Sans), all other assets were created by our group.

 This game was built with [NEST](NEST.md).